 Tax preparers who prepared more than 100 timely original California individual income tax returns during any calendar year beginning on and after January 1, 2003, and in the current calendar year prepare one or more acceptable individual income tax returns using tax preparation software.

-What types of returns must be e-filed under the law?
+What types of returns must be e-filed under mandatory individual e-file the law?

 All current year individual income tax returns are required to be e-filed.
-Prior year, fiduciary, amended, and business type returns are not required to be e-filed under the law.
-Please note: California business returns are not mandated to be e-filed.
+Prior year, fiduciary, amended, and business type returns are not required to be e-filed under this law.

 If I reside or have an office outside California,